jrief/django-formset/docs/source/alternative-widgets.rst

 	            ...
 	        }

-In addition to these two widgets **django-formset** offers two more alternatives, namely :class:`formset.widget.DatePicker` and :class:`formset.widget.DateTimePicker`.
+In addition to these two widgets **django-formset** offers six more alternatives, namely :class:`formset.widget.DatePicker`, :class:`formset.widget.DateTextbox`, :class:`formset.widget.DateCalendar`, :class:`formset.widget.DateTimePicker`, :class:`formset.widget.DateTimeTextbox` and :class:`formset.widget.DateTimeCalendar`.

 In some situations, developers might want to use their own HTML representation and styles for date- and datetime-pickers.
 Since those calendar sheets are rendered by Django, developers have full control over the rendering of those widgets and can even use their own context to add additional information.
-Please read the section :ref:`calendar` on details about these two alternative widgets.
+Please read the section :ref:`date-time-input` on details about how to use these two alternative widgets.